GeorgiosIoannouCoder/dfs-bfs/README.md

 1. Define/Input a grid, starting cell, goal cell, and traversal directions, use Depth First Search (DFS) or Breadth First Search (BFS) to find the goal cell in the 2D-Grid.
 2. You can use the two notebooks above for both [Depth First Search (DFS)](https://github.com/GeorgiosIoannouCoder/dfs-bfs/blob/main/Ioannou_Georgios_dfs.ipynb) and [Breadth First Search (BFS)](https://github.com/GeorgiosIoannouCoder/dfs-bfs/blob/main/Ioannou_Georgios_bfs.ipynb)
-3. The two notebooks above were coded having in mind the problem statement mentioned in the introduction.
+3. The two notebooks above were coded having in mind the [problem statement mentioned in the introduction](https://github.com/GeorgiosIoannouCoder/dfs-bfs#problem-statement).

-## Report
+## Reports

-1. You can find the report for this project [here](https://github.com/GeorgiosIoannouCoder/dfs-bfs/blob/main/Ioannou_Georgios_Report_HW_2-1.pdf) where it shows step by step how Depth First Search (DFS) and Breadth First Search (BFS) work to find the goal cell.
+1. You can find the first report for this project [here](https://github.com/GeorgiosIoannouCoder/dfs-bfs/blob/main/Ioannou_Georgios_Report_HW_2-1.pdf) where it shows step by step how Depth First Search (DFS) and Breadth First Search (BFS) work to find the goal cell.
+2. You can find the second report for this project [here](https://github.com/GeorgiosIoannouCoder/dfs-bfs/blob/main/Ioannou_Georgios_Report_HW_2-2.pdf) where it shows the time and space complexity of both Depth First Search (DFS) and Breadth First Search (BFS).

 <p align="right"><a href="#readme-top">Back to top</a></p>